Ptujec/LaunchBar/Send-iMessage-Contact/README.md

 Or you can select the action and type the contacts name.

-## Note
+## Note about Swift scripts
+Swift scripts run faster when compiled.
+Unfortunately I can't share the action with a compiled script.
+For security reasons Apple adds a `com.apple.quarantine` attribute to every downloaded file.
+(You can check that in Terminal with `‌xattr` plus the path to the file.)

+This is not a problem yet.
+The problem starts when the main script file is an executable.
+If you want to run that you will get a malware alert.

-The action should run pretty smoothly.
-If not you can improve the performance by making the `default.swift` file an executable with `swiftc -O default.swift`.
-You obviously need to change the `LBScriptName` key in `info.plist`, pointing it to the executable.
+You can compile `default.swift` file yourself with `swiftc -O default.swift`.
+You will need Command Line Tools for that.
+[But it's a fairly easy and small install](https://www.maketecheasier.com/install-command-line-tools-without-xcode/).
+Obviously you also need to change the `LBScriptName` key in `info.plist`, pointing it to the executable.

-(Unfortunately I can't share the action with the executable at the moment, because I can not sign the action.
-So the action would be unusable.)
+Now you have the compiled executable and you know it matches the source file, because you compiled it yourself.
+But the action still won't run.
+This is because of the attribute on every other file of the action bundle.
+You can remove the attribute with LaunchBars built in `Open Anyways` action.
+Just be aware that this will remove the attribute from all files in that bundle.
+Potentially there could be other executables that the main script refers to.
+So check the whole bundle before you do this.
+And only do it if you trust the source.

+**I know, that sounds like a lot.
+That is why I built [an action to make that process easier](https://github.com/Ptujec/LaunchBar/tree/master/Compile-Swift-Action#readme).**

 ## Download
 [Download LaunchBar Action: Send iMessage to Contact](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/Ptujec/LaunchBar/tree/master/Send-iMessage-Contact) (powered by [DownGit](https://github.com/MinhasKamal/DownGit))